uvarc/workshop-site/content/lesson/ngs-seq-alignment.md

 <br>

-#### Terminate your interactive job
+### Terminating Interactive Jobs

 After the execution of your commands has completed, you can terminate the interactive job and release the requested resource by typing in this command:
 ```
 exit
 ```

 You are now returned to a shell that runs on the login node where you started the interactive job.
-To confirm this, xecute the `hostname` command again.
+To confirm this, execute the `hostname` command again.

 <br>

 ***

-#### Scheduling non-interactive jobs using SLURM
+### Scheduling Non-Interactive Jobs using SLURM

 Running interactive jobs is a great way to prototype an analysis pipeline.
 Once you have worked out the details, you can schedule the alignment job using a SLURM script which is executed non-interactively.
 Scheduling non-interactive jobs also allow you to process many distinct data sets in parallel, thereby fully utilizing the computational capacity of Rivanna.